swaminathanj/fsd/main.md

 * Check [Class Notes](10_Django_Forms.md) to try what was covered in the class.
 * Check out the tutorial on Django Forms at https://docs.djangoproject.com/en/4.0/topics/forms/.
+* A very good tutorial on Forms can be found at https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Forms.
 * Check out https://www.w3schools.com/js/js_json_intro.asp for a good overview of JSON.
 * Check out https://www.w3schools.com/python/python_json.asp for a quick tutorial on working with JSON from Python.